Slack & Asana

 Link unfurling and actions

-Paste a link to an Asana task in Slack and the task will become actionable from within Slack via a dialogue box and dropdown menus.
+Paste a link to an Asana task, Milestone, Project, or Status in Slack to share information and it will become actionable from within Slack via a dialogue box and dropdown menu options.

 The person or channel you’ve shared the task with will be able to: